Personal Student Desk Supplies

-One of those is how students will not be sharing community school supplies in the near future.
+One of those is how students will not be sharing community school supplies.

-So how are you able to monitor all the student supplies that are probably tossed inside the student desk?
+How are you able to organize all the student supplies that are probably tossed inside the student desk?

 Markers without caps left to dry up next to pink erasers that are constantly picked at throughout the day makes for an organizational nightmare.